 10. Kim Kardashian

-According to media reports, when Kim Kardashian and Kanye West had part of their honeymoon in Ireland earlier this year, Kanye picked up a silver claddagh ring along the way to give to Kim as a keepsake of their time here.
-There haven’t been any sightings of her wearing it yet, but with her every move so well publicised, we’ll probably find out soon enough!
+According to media reports, when Kim Kardashian and Kanye West had part of their honeymoon in Ireland earlier this year, Kanye picked up an Irish Claddagh ring along the way to give to Kim as a keepsake of their time here.
+There haven’t been any sightings of her wearing it yet, but with her every move so well publicized, we’ll probably find out soon enough!

-There are plenty of other celebrities who have taken a shine to the claddagh ring too, and naturally, a lot of them have Irish roots.
-Any American president with Irish ancestry is usually presented with a pair of rings at some point or another; Bill Clinton and Ronald Reagan are just two who have been gifted with a set.
-Princess Grace and Prince Rainier of Monaco are another political powerhouse who were pleased to receive claddaghs, although in this instance it was in the form of a brooch and a set of cufflinks, and not rings.
+There are plenty of other celebrities who have taken a shine to the Irish Claddagh ring and naturally, a lot of them have Irish roots.
+Any American president with Irish ancestry is usually presented with a pair of rings at some point; Bill Clinton and Ronald Reagan are just two who have been gifted with a set.
+Princess Grace and Prince Rainier of Monaco are other examples who were pleased to receive Claddaghs, although in this instance it was in the form of Claddagh Jewelry with a brooch and a set of cufflinks rather than an Irish Claddagh rings.
 Even some British royalty got in on the act; Queen Victoria received a ring in 1849 and later Queen Alexandra and King Edward VII also got a pair.
-From the entertainment industry, Mia Farrow, John Wayne, Bono, Maureen O’Hara, Gabriel Byrne and Bing Crosby are all mentioned in places as being claddagh ring wearers.
+From the entertainment industry, Mia Farrow, John Wayne, Bono, Maureen O’Hara, Gabriel Byrne and Bing Crosby are all mentioned in places as being proud claddagh ring wearers.

-Don’t forget to take a look at our own Claddagh designs.
-We have men’s cufflinks and tie pins, Women’s Bracelets and Irish Pendants, as well as Wedding Rings.
-It’s a perfect way to keep this ancient history alive with a modern twist, and you never know, you may be mistaken for a celebrity when you wear it!
+Don’t forget to check out our full collection of Claddagh Jewelry.
+The perfect way to keep the rich Claddagh history alive.
+You never know, you may be mistaken for a celebrity when you wear it!